phamc4/Projects/README.md

 ![alt text](https://github.com/phamc4/SAT_/blob/master/img/Comparison.png)

+There a couple conclusion we can draw from looking at the overall spread: -The average scores from each block of years do not significantly change as time passes.
+Average scores are not clustered around the average but tend towards the ends of the distribution.

 Exploratory data on SAT scores by ethnicity to gain insight into the bimodal like shape of the data.
 As a first instinct, ethnicity and socialeconomic status were the first to come to mind when considering the bimodal skewness.

 ![alt text](https://github.com/phamc4/SAT_/blob/master/img/ethnicity_comparison.png)